 - Banking & Finance

-BVI has undoubtedly been the busiest of the offshore jurisdictions over recent years, with established firms looking to strengthen existing teams.
-As with many international moves, the most common role is in the two to six years’ pqe category, but the maturing of the market has brought with it a notable increase in demand for more senior candidates, particularly where they have a sought after skill set (or prior offshore experience).
+BVI has been among the busiest of the offshore jurisdictions over recent years, with established firms looking to strengthen existing teams.
+As with many international moves, the most common role is in the two to six years’ pqe category, but the maturing of the market has brought with it a notable increase in demand for more senior candidates, particularly where they have a sought-after skill set (or prior offshore experience).

 Regardless of the role, a background in a respected City or equivalent law firm/chambers may be essential.
-It depends to an extent on the firm and the role, since some will only look at Magic/ Silver Circle or top US firms, whilst others are happy to consider applicants from more mid-level City practices as well as top tier regional firms (particularly in less City centric areas such as Trusts).
+It depends to an extent on the firm and the role, since some will only look at Magic/ Silver Circle or top US firms, whilst others are happy to consider applicants from more mid-level City practices as well as top-tier regional firms.

 “The last decade has seen an opening up of the BVI legal sector as the offshore giants have moved in.”

 - International client base

 - Excellent salaries, 8% tax

 Practising in BVI means gaining admission to the local Bar, the BVI section of the Eastern Caribbean Supreme Court, and at the risk of stating the obvious, this means that you will be practising BVI rather than English law.
 In reality, any experienced English lawyers will adapt easily enough to a system that closely mirrors our own, but nonetheless it is wise to expect some period of integration whilst getting up to speed with the technical and cultural differences of BVI law.

 On a day to day basis you will see some immediate changes from professional life in the UK.
 BVI lawyers will typically advise on specific, often highly technical points of law which are crucial to a wider deal/case and you will notice that the volume of matters you advise on increases dramatically whilst the elements of the matter that concern you shrink.